top of page

 Key Takeaway: Easy to Start Doesn’t Mean Easy to Win

 So yes, you can unlock Ivy League doors from your bedroom.
 And you absolutely can wear your pajamas.
-But you are going to have to do more than just start. now, you need take your activities to the next level.
-Pick one of these activities, push it further using the Activity Evaluation Framework, and start building a college profile that truly stands out, Download this free Activity Evaluation Framework.
+But you are going to have to do more than just start.
+Now, you need take your activities to the next level.
+Pick one of these activities, push it further using the Activity Evaluation Framework, and start building a college profile that truly stands out.

-Honestly, if anyone tells you that doing “Easy Stuff” can get you into any selective college, then they are fooling you and you are fooling yourself. !
+Honestly, if anyone tells you that doing “Easy Stuff” can get you into any selective college, then they are fooling you and you are fooling yourself.
 Don’t believe me?
-Check out my playlist on Real Student Admits where we discuss actual stats of admitted students for various colleges.
+Check out this post on 3 admitted students to Harvard and MIT where we discuss actual stats of admitted students for various colleges.

 Your Ivy League journey starts right now—from your own room.
 Let’s make it happen!